A characterization of finite quotients of Abelian varieties: Preliminaries on -structures and -Chern classes

 \subsubsection{Numerical triviality criterion for $\bQ$-Chern classes}

 Generically semi-positive reflexive sheaves (over normal varieties with only quotient singularities in codimension-$2$) are central objects of this paper.
-In the next lemma we show that the $\bQ$-Chern classes of such sheaves verify a natural numerical triviality criterion (on the Picard group). \
+In the next lemma we show that the $\bQ$-Chern classes of such sheaves verify a natural numerical triviality criterion (on the Picard group).
+We note that for minimal varieties, the tangent sheaf is, thanks to Miyaoka's result, an example of a generically semi-positive sheaf and in this context the vanishing of $c_2$ in the following Lemma has already been proved in~\cite[Prop.~4.8]{GKP14a}.